Red-naped ibis: Taxonomy

 The species was first given its scientific name by Temminck in 1824.
 He placed it in the genus Ibis but it was separated into the genus Inocotis created by Reichenbach and this was followed by several major works including the Fauna of British India although the genus Pseudibis in which Hodgson had placed the species had precedence based on the principle of priority.
-The red-naped ibis (P. papillosa) included the white-shouldered ibis as P. papillosa davisoni, a subspecies, from 1970 but these are now treated as distinct species, although closely related.
+The species included the white-shouldered ibis as a subspecies P. papillosa davisoni from 1970s but that is now treated as a full, although closely related species.
 The main morphological difference between the two species is seen in the crown and the upper neck.
 While P. papillosa has a patch of red tubercles on the back of the crown, P. davisoni lacks it.
 Also, adult P. papillosa have a narrow, bright red mid-crown that becomes broader on the hindcrown, whereas, adult P. davisoni has a bare pale blue middle hindcrown that extends to the upper hindneck and forms a complete collar around the upper neck.
+Using nuclear and mitochondrial DNA, the species has been placed within the subfamily Threskiornithinae in a clade that includes both New and Old World members.

 Distribution and habitat

-The red-naped ibis is widely distributed in the plains of the Indian Subcontinent.
-The habitats this bird is found at is lakes, marshes, riverbeds and on irrigated farmlands.
-It is gregarious and generally forages on margins of wetlands in small numbers.
-It is a common breeding resident in Haryana and Punjab and the Gangetic plain.
+The red-naped ibis is widely distributed in the plains of the Indian subcontinent.
+In Rajasthan, it is common along the Aravalli mountains but entirely avoids using the trees on the mountains.
+The red-naped ibis uses lakes, marshes, riverbeds, irrigated farmlands, dry fallow fields, villages, towns and cities.
+More wetlands on the landscape attract a greater number of red-naped ibises, but birds forage largely in dry fields increasing use of wetlands for foraging during summer.
+In semi-arid areas, it is commonly seen in small flocks of 2-4, which could be family groups, with larger groups being relatively rare.
+Fewer ibises were counted in wetter locations and seasons.

+It is a common breeding resident in Haryana, Punjab, Rajasthan and the Gangetic plains.
 It extends into southern India but is not found in the forested regions or the arid zone of the extreme southeast of the peninsula or Sri Lanka.
+In lowland Nepal, most foraging red-naped ibis were seen in agricultural fields, but most nests were seen in forests.
+Red-naped ibis commonly use villages, towns and mega-cities seeking food, nesting and roosting.

-The red-naped ibis is diurnal in its foraging and other activities, at night roosting communally on trees or on islands.
+The red-naped ibis is largely diurnal in its foraging and other activities, at night roosting communally on trees or on islands.
+Nocturnal activities such as loud calling is rare.
+In semi-arid areas, they avoid potential competitive interactions with other sympatric ibis species by foraging largely in upland habitats.